Medial Tibial Stress Syndrome (Shin Splints): Causes, Symptoms & Recovery Through Movement

 Tibialis Posterior Strengthening

-Resistance band foot inversion (keep heel planted)
+Resistance band foot inversion keeping heel planted

 3 sets of 10-12 reps